A Study in Magic

 "Yes," said Albus.
 "His name is Lord Voldemort."
 (Minerva flinched.)
 "And it is to him I now turn my narrative."

-Harry listened to rapt attention as Albus gave him a brief (and age appropriate) summary of You-Know-Who's rise to power and his unexpected destruction.
+Harry listened with rapt attention as Albus gave him a brief (and age appropriate) summary of You-Know-Who's rise to power and his unexpected destruction.
 He flinched when Albus told him the manner of his parents' death, and looked troubled again when he learned about his part in You-Know-Who's demise and his consequent rise to fame.

 "But I don't remember what I did," Harry protested.
 "There's no way I could've done anything.
 And I don't know anything about magic.
 I'll just disappoint everyone."